jbrockopp/docs/content/administration/ui/reference.md

 ## VELA_DOCS_URL

-This should be a fully qualified URL to the documentation website for Vela.
+This variable sets a fully qualified URL to the documentation website for Vela.

-The configuration is optional and should be provided as a `string`.
+The variable is optional and can be provided as a `string`.

 {{% alert title="Note:" color="primary" %}}
 This variable has a default value of `https://go-vela.github.io/docs/`.